 Based in The Place in Stewart Mason, Rakhee can support you with:

 • Finding, applying and setting up placements within your department.
 You can email Rakhee on Sciemail@example.com .

 Based in the Bridgeman Building, and with primary responsibility for the School of Sport, Exercise and Health Sciences, Gill supports Sally within the School of Science.

-Based in the Chemistry Building, Paul can help you with:
+Based in the Chemistry Building, Mark can help you with:

 Key skills developed during your degree